'TRUTH IS THE DAUGHTER OF TIME'

-The Caledonian Geochronology & Geochemistry Research Group (CG2RG) is based at the Scottish Universities Environmental Research Centre and uses high precision mass spectrometry (noble gas, plasma and thermal ionisation), isotope geochemistry and radioisotope geochronology to address questions in Earth, Planetary and Environmental Science.
+The Geochronology & Geochemistry Research Group (G2RG) is based at SUERC, University of Glasgow and uses high precision mass spectrometry (noble gas, plasma and thermal ionisation), isotope geochemistry and radioisotope geochronology to address questions in Earth, Planetary and Environmental Science.

 Radiogenic isotope geochemistry uses naturally radioactive elements to both trace and date Earth (and solar system) processes.
 Different reservoirs within the Earth develop characteristic ratios of parent to daughter isotopes that through time result in distinctive isotopic compositions, which can be used to trace geological processes.
 On a variety of timescales, rocks and minerals can be dated by measuring the abundances of radioactive elements and their radiogenic daughter products (e.g., Rb-Sr).
 Radiogenic isotope geochemistry helps scientists address major issues in Earth and environmental science, such as climate change, exploration for mineral resources and formation of the Earth-Moon system.

 Combining these approaches provides geoscientists with a powerful toolkit to examine the rock record.
-Group oversight and steering is provided by Darren Mark and Rob Ellam, who work collaboratively to deliver scientific excellence and push the boundaries of isotope geochronology and geochemistry.
+Group oversight and steering is provided by Darren Mark.

 Services & Opportunities